blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 **For block authors** this impacts

-- how Block Schemas are defiend
+- how block Schemas are defiend
 - reusability of properties (the need for some kind of type discovery)

 > 💡 Notice that `entityId`s are replaced by a Property Type URI that resides in the `/@blockprotocol` namespace.
 This is an implementation detail, and not something that is strictly dictated by the proposal.